SVG File-02

 4. Show How The Donor Will Make An Impact

-Don’t forget that people don’t donate because they like your organization.
-They donate because they believe in your cause.
+Remember that people don’t donate because they like your organization; they donate because they believe in your cause.

-If you want people to believe in your cause, you have to show them how your cause helps others.
-Be it people, animals, or other organizations.
+If you want people to believe in your cause, you have to show them how it helps others, whether people, animals, or other organizations.

 Therefore, show your donors exactly how their donations make an impact.